-Volume backscattering from within the water column gives rise to reverberation at any frequencies between 2 and 20 discussed here are confined to frequencies between 2 and 20 kHz (2 from 75 cm).
-At these with bladders, which contain air, Many species of fish have a swin bladders, which contain air, function to keep the fish neutrally buoyant.
-Large shallow water fish have mucks attached to their bladder, and use it as their vocal chord.
+Volume backscattering from within the water column gives rise to reverberation at any frequency, but the results discussed here are confined to frequencies between 2 and 20 kHz (λ from 75 to 7.5 cm).
+At these frequencies the major scattering objects are fish swim bladders, which contain air.
+Many species of fish have a swim bladder, with general function to keep the fish neutrally buoyant.
+Large shallow water fish have muscles attached to their bladder, and use it as their vocal chord.
 Small deep-sea (mesopelagic) fish do not make sounds with it, but can pump dissolved air in, and back out, to maintain the bladder at a constant volume as they make diurnal depth migrations.
 Although only around 5% by volume of the fish body, the bladder dominates the scattering at all wavelengths greater than the fish dimensions because it contains air.
 In addition there is also a low resonance frequency, which is determined by the elasticity of the air and the mass of the surrounding tissue and seawater.